-Bernice Lee focuses her practice on bankruptcy and insolvency-related matters, fiduciary representation, and commercial litigation.
-She has extensive experience helping clients navigate complex issues in reorganizations, liquidations, receiverships, appeals, and fraudulent and preference transfer claims.
-She regularly represents creditors, investors, corporate debtors, receivers and trustees, and has guided numerous companies through successful chapter 11 bankruptcies.
+Bernice Lee is a Partner at Kozyak Tropin & Throckmorton, and focuses her practice on bankruptcy, receiverships, and complex commercial litigation.
+She has extensive experience in all aspects of reorganizations, liquidations, receiverships, and fraudulent and preference transfer litigation.
+She regularly represents creditors, investors, receivers, trustees and business debtors, and has served as a court-appointed fiduciary in federal and state cases.

-Since her appointment in 2021, Bernice has served on the Florida Bar’s Federal Court Practice Committee, and as co-chair of its Federal Judicial Roundtable Subcommittee.
-In 2022, the Bankruptcy Court for the Southern District of Florida appointed Bernice to serve as the non-judicial Co-Chair of its newly formed Diversity, Equity, and Inclusion Committee, and she was an honoree at the Women’s History Month Luncheon hosted by the Bankruptcy Bar Association and other voluntary bar associations.
+She serves as Vice Chair of the Florida Bar’s Federal Court Practice Committee, and was Co-Chair of the Education Subcommittee (2022-23) and the Judicial Roundtable Subcommittee (2021-22).
+In 2022, the Bankruptcy Court for the Southern District of Florida appointed Bernice as the non-judicial Co-Chair of its Diversity, Equity, and Inclusion Committee.

-Bernice received her Juris Doctor from Northeastern University School of Law in Boston, and B.A. from California State University Fullerton.
-During law school, she was a judicial intern for U.S. District Court Judge William G. Young for the District of Massachusetts.
-In 2008 to 2009, Bernice served as a law clerk for U.S. Bankruptcy Court Judge Paul G. Hyman for the Southern District of Florida.
+Bernice received her Juris Doctor from Northeastern University School of Law in Boston, and Bachelor of Arts in Communications and minor in Business Administration from California State University Fullerton.
+In 2008 to 2009, Bernice was a law clerk for U.S. Bankruptcy Court Judge Paul G. Hyman for the Southern District of Florida.
 Prior to joining Kozyak Tropin & Throckmorton, Bernice was a partner at a Boca Raton law firm.